-Although trending higher, the level of claims still sits near historic lows.
-The labor market is strong but is downshifting.
-Behind today's ultra-low 232,000 jobless claims figure however, is a series of factors that may be chilling the use of unemployment insurance that we detail here.
-As a result, the labor market may be weaker than what is indicated by jobless claims data.
+Although continuing jobless claims are slowly trending higher, the level of initial claims still sits near historic lows.
+The range of available data suggests that employment is strong in level terms but is decelerating in terms of its growth rate.
+Behind today's ultra-low initial jobless claims figure of 217,000 however, is a series of factors that may be chilling the use of unemployment insurance (UI) that we detail here.
+As a result, these data may not be entirely faithful to the underlying labor market picture.